cbfacademy/java-rest-api-assessment-Emematt/README.md

 ## **Deliverables**

 Ensure that your work is merged to the `main` branch of your GitHub repository by the specified deadline (original or extended).
-Your solution will assessed based on its state *at that point*; any later commits will **not** be taken into account.
+Your solution will assessed based on its state *at that point*; any later commits will **not** be taken into transaction.

 ## FAQs